REUTERS AMERICA NEWS PLAN FOR TUESDAY FEB 2

 Three teenagers arrested in fatal shooting at Seattle homeless camp

 -- Three teenagers were arrested on Monday in connection with a shooting at a Seattle homeless encampment where two people were killed and three wounded, police said.
-(SEATTLE-SHOOTING/, moved, 181 words)
+(SEATTLE-SHOOTING/, moved at 12:19 a.m., 181 words)

 Teacher arrested in Southern California jail escape freed